apple-fritter/digits/README.md

 ┌─ Start Program
 │
 ├─ Check if an argument (file path) was provided
+│   ├─ No argument provided:
+│   │   └─ Display usage instructions
+│   └─ Argument provided:
-│   ├─ Display usage instructions and exit if no argument provided │   ├─ Assign input file path and output file name
+│       └─ Assign input and output file paths
-│   └─ Check if input file exists
 │
+├─ Check if input file exists
+│   ├─ File does not exist:
+│   │   └─ Display "File not found" message and exit
+│   └─ File exists:
+│       └─ Proceed to next step
+│
-├─ Remove non-numeric, non-punctuational, and non-alphabetical characters from the input file │   └─ Use `tr` to replace non-alphanumeric and non-punctuational characters with a newline character │
+├─ Sanitize the input file
+│   └─ Remove non-alphanumeric and non-punctuational characters │       from the input file using `tr`
+│
 ├─ Collapse repeated punctuations
-│   └─ Use `awk` to print only the first occurrence of each line │
+│   └─ Remove consecutive duplicate lines using `awk` │
 ├─ Save the sanitized output to a file
-│   └─ Redirect the sanitized output to the `sanitized.txt` file │
+│   └─ Redirect the sanitized output to `sanitized.txt`
+│
 └─ End Program
 ```